 How much does it cost?

-It costs less than a $10 cocktail.
-Because it’s $8 per month.
-If you sign up for a year, you pay a discounted $80 annually.
-About seven cocktails per year!
+It costs less than a $11 cocktail.
+Because it’s $10 per month.
+If you sign up for a year, you pay a discounted $100 annually.
+About nine cocktails per year!
 1

-Founding members who really, really like us can pay $250 per year and receive a shoutout and 10 subscriptions for people they want to bequeath this honor upon.
+Founding members who really, really like us can pay $250 per year and receive a shoutout and five additional subscriptions for people they want to bequeath this honor upon.
 Be an office hero!
 Buy your coworkers a subscription.

 We quit our jobs in corporate journalism to take a chance at something completely different.
 Substack offered us a grant that will finance our meager lifestyles for one year as part of the inaugural dozen winners of the (prestigious) Substack Local program.